-A less diplomatic but more frank way to present this would be to explain that the byproduct in its pet food is actually a mix of discards from the slaughter industry that is unfit for human consumption for one reason or another and that it is incorporated in their diets to keep costs down.
-You can read what the process really involves here
+A less diplomatic but more honest way to present this would have been to explain that the byproduct in its pet food is actually a mixture of low-priced discards from the slaughterhouse industry that was unmarketable for human consumption for one reason or another.
+You can read what the process really involves here, here & here

 The American Veterinary Medical Association AVMA